zhijinl/cam-vision/README.md

   display the results.
 - `--use_darknet_boxes` is an optional argument and can be added in additiona to `--run_test`.
-When specified, the application will use `darknet` pre-processed images as input.
+When specified, the application will use `darknet` pre-processed (letter box transformed) images as input.
+An utility program `make_letter_boxes` is provided under `tool/darknet` to transform color images to Darknet style letter boxes.
+To use this utility, go to `tool/darknet`, run

+        make

+  to compile the program.
+Then run

+        ./make_letter_boxes ../../data/darknet-test-images/ jpg

+  The program will save letter box transformed images under the directory `data/darknet-test-images`.

 ### Dependencies